KickerKeeper/litquincy/README.md

 [Click here to view the Team Turndown Chart for Team Rosetta](../master/Team%20Burndown%20Chart%20-%20Team%20Rosetta.xlsx) “Team Burndown Chart - Team Rosetta xlsx“)

 litquincy/Team Burndown Chart - Team Rosetta.xlsx
 Included in this file is a sprint turndown chart as well as a product burndown chart.
-We believe that both are incredibly helpful in relaying the affect of development velocity to stakeholders.
+We believe that both are incredibly helpful in relaying the effect of development velocity to stakeholders, with regard to product completion.

 ~-~-~-~-~-~-~-~-~-~-
 Copyright Notice